 - Mashed Potatoes with Almond Milk and Vegan Gravy

 If you’ve tried this vegan cornbread casserole, let me know how it turned out.
 You can also follow me on Facebook, Instagram, and Pinterest for more plant-based family recipes your whole family will enjoy!

 - Preheat oven to 350 degrees F. In a large mixing bowl, combine corn muffin mix, creamed corn, whole corn, chopped onion, vegan butter, and plain dairy free yogurt.
 Stir until combined.

 - Transfer to a 2 ½ qt baking dish greased with coconut oil.
 Using your spatula, evenly spread across the top.

 - Bake for 1 hour at 350 degrees F. Allow to cool for 10 minutes before serving.
 Top with fresh herbs.
 Serve warm.

-- Be sure to use vegetarian Jiffy mix.
+- Be sure to use a vegetarian Jiffy mix.

-- If you don’t have Jiffy mix combine 2/3 cup of cornmeal, 2/3 cup of flour, 1 tbsp sugar, 2 tsp baking powder, 1/2 tsp salt.
+- If you don’t have Jiffy mix, combine ⅔ cup of cornmeal, ⅔ cup of flour, 1 tablespoon sugar, 2 teaspoon baking powder, ½ teaspoon salt.